llnl/axom/src/axom/lumberjack/docs/sphinx/combiner_class.rst

 The Combiner class is an abstract base class that defines the interface for all Combiner classes.
-Concrete instances need to inherit from this class and implement these functions to be used when Message classes are combined by the Lumberjack class.
+Concrete instances need to inherit from this class and must implement these functions (with the exception of isMessageCandidateForCombiner) to be used when Message classes are combined by the Lumberjack class.

 Functions